ManuelPiano/ManuelPiano/README.md

-# Manuel Alvarado - Backend Java & Laravel Developer
+# Manuel Alvarado - Backend Java

 Hello there! 👋 I'm Manuel Alvarado, a Backend Developer with a passion for programming and continuous learning.
 I hold a degree in Computer Systems Engineering and work primarily with Java using the Spring Boot framework and PHP with the Laravel framework.
 Additionally, I have experience in frontend development using Bootstrap, HTML, and CSS.